yannickschlaepferb/chatapp/documentation/UseCases.md

   - User provides login credentials.
   - System validates credentials against the MySQL database.

-## User Logout
+##  Writing Messages

 - **Actor:** User
-- **Description:** Users can log out of the chat app.
+- **Description:** Users can view their received messages in a room.
 - **Actions:**

-  - User initiates the logout process.
+  - User accesses the room.
+  - Messages are retrieved from the database based on the user's ID.

 ## Sending Messages